 As long as the sausage you’re making has a casing of 15 to 32 mm diameter, you can go for a variety of sausage sizes.
-Follow your recipe and choose a casing size of your preference.
+In this case, the above chart will help you.
+Anyway, follow your recipe and choose a casing size of your preference.

 How Big Is Too Big For A Snack Stick Casing

 If you’re considering a snack stick, the casing size should be somewhere between 15 mm to 22 mm.
 Some people say that 22 mm is too big for snack sticks.
 However, I don’t think so.
 Because when you’re dehydrating or smoking snack sticks, they’ll certainly shrink a bit, so I don’t mind the large casing size.

 However, if you go larger than that, it will no longer be a snack stick.
 It will be more appropriate as a hot dog.
 So, if you’re wondering how big is too big for a snack stick casing, I won’t recommend increasing the casing diameter to any more than 22 mm.